Tecaa/persons-crud/README.md

 # PersonsCrud

-This project is a frontend application developed in Angular 9.1.
+This project is a front-end application developed in Angular 9.1.
 It consist on a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) of persons.
 The objective of this project is to be presented as a technical test for company [23people](https://23people.io/).

 ## ToDo list